marcosivni/kundaha/README.md

 Despite the efforts of the authors to release *Kundaha* without bugs, there may remain some issues.
 If you either find an issue or want new features to be added, please *report it*!

+**CITATION:** If you want to download and use Kundaha for trials or tech report writing, we kindly ask you to include the following reference.

+* Santos, L. F. D; Blanco, G; Oliveira, D.; Traina, A.; Traina Jr., C; Bedo, M. V. N.. *Exploring Diversified Similarity with Kundaha*.
+CIKM 2018
+Proceedings of the 27th ACM International Conference on Information and Knowledge Management (CIKM) 2018: 1903-1906.
+Torino, Italy, October 22-26, 2018.

+See DOI and ACM DL link [here](https://doi.org/10.1145/3269206.3269220).

 ### 1. Minimum Requirements